Gunngg/beat/README.md

 # beat
-2d stack based esolang inspired by befunge/asciidots/length. the pointer starts at
+2d stack based esolang inspired by befunge/asciidots/length. the pointer starts at one of the characters below

-@ - and sets direction to right
+@ - sets direction to right

 \# - sets direction to down